-immunization ineffective could make a host population vulnerable to the pathogenic consequences of a microbe from which the host population would have otherwise been protected or for which protection, such as a vaccine, was available.
+2. Disrupt immunity or the effectiveness of an immunization without clinical and/or agricultural justification.
+The rationale for this category is that immunity is a key component in a host's defense against pathogens and toxins, thus rendering an immunization ineffective or disrupting immunity could have harmful consequences for public health, agricultural crops and other plants, and animals.
+For instance, rendering an immunization ineffective could make a host population vulnerable to the pathogenic consequences of a microbe from which the host population would have otherwise been protected or for which protection, such as a vaccine, was available.

 An example of information that fits this category and might qualify as dual use of concern is the insertion of an immunosuppressive cytokine into a viral genome to render the antiviral immune response less effective.
-Information about the immunosuppressive properties of chemotherapeutic drugs for cancer or autoimmune disorders could also fit this category, but is unlikely to be dual use of concern.
+Information about the immunosuppressive properties of chemotherapeutic drugs for cancer or autoimmune disorders could also fit this category, although it is unlikely to be dual use of concern.

-c) Confer to a biological agent or toxin, resistance to clinically and/or agriculturally useful prophylactic or therapeutic interventions22 against that agent or toxin, or facilitate their ability to evade detection methodologies.
-The main concept here is that anything which might compromise our ability to detect, treat, or prevent disease or illness (human or agricultural) caused by biological agents or toxins could result in a significant public health and/or economic burden.
+3. Confer to a biological agent or toxin, resistance to clinically and/or agriculturally useful prophylactic or therapeutic interventions against that agent or toxin or facilitate their ability to evade detection methodologies.
+The main concept is that anything that might compromise the ability to detect, treat, or prevent disease or illness (human or agricultural) caused by biological agents or toxins could result in a significant public health and/or economic burden.

-Examples of information that might fit this category and be considered dual use of concern include conferring doxycycline resistance to Vibrio vulnificus or conferring antibiotic resistance to agriculturally relevant microbes, such as rendering Ralstonia solanacearum (a bacterium on the USDA list of high consequence organisms) resistant to rifampin.
-Examples of research that might fit this category, but are unlikely to be dual use of concern include the use of standard laboratory selection procedures with antibiotics using host-vector systems that do not present a significant risk to health or the environment, e.g., transforming a nonpathogenic/non-toxigenic E. coli strain with a construct for the expression of a non-toxin protein or conferring rifampin resistance to Pseudomonas fluorescens.
+Examples of information that might fit this category and be considered dual use of concern include conferring doxycycline resistance to Vibrio vulnificus or conferring antibiotic resistance to agriculturally relevant microbes, such as rendering Ralstonia solanacearum (a bacterium on the U.S. Department of Agriculture list of high-consequence organisms) resistant to rifampin.
+Examples of research that might fit this category, but are unlikely to be dual use of concern, include the use of standard laboratory selection procedures with antibiotics using host-vector systems that do not present a significant risk to health or the environment (e.g., transforming a nonpathogenic/nontoxigenic Escherichia coli strain with a construct for the expression of a nontoxin protein or conferring rifampin resistance to Pseudomonas fluorescens.